DuPage County Unallocated Maintenance Attorneys

 Unallocated Maintenance and Taxes

 During a divorce, child support is typically tax neutral; in other words, child support payments cannot be deducted by the paying spouse and are not taxed as income to the receiving spouse.
-Alimony/maintenance, on the other hand, is tax deductible for the paying spouse and subject to income taxes for the receiving spouse.
-With unallocated maintenance, child support and alimony payments are combined into one award that is tax deductible for the payer and taxable income for the recipient.
+Alimony/maintenance, on the other hand, is tax deductible for the paying spouse and subject to income taxes for the receiving spouse in divorces finalized prior to 2019.
+With unallocated maintenance, child support and alimony payments are combined into one award that is tax deductible for the payor and taxable income for the recipient.
 While this arrangement is always beneficial for the payer, it can often be beneficial for the recipient as well.

 Unallocated maintenance can benefit both parties in instances when there is a wide disparity in income between the spouses.
 For example, if the paying spouse is in one of the higher tax brackets and the receiving spouse is in the lowest tax bracket or stay at home parent, unallocated family support could allow the paying spouse to save money by moving into a lower tax bracket even while paying a significantly higher award.
 At the same time, the receiving spouse is taxed on higher income but is still better off because they receive a much larger award than they would have otherwise.